The Wigner Current for Open Quantum Systems: Harmonic and Duffing Oscillator Wigner Currents

-In this section we present the results of our numerical solutions to the Wigner function $W$ and associated flow vector field ${\mathbf{J}}$ for the undriven, open harmonic and driven Duffing oscillator systems.
-This involves first solving the Lindblad master equation~(\ref{mastereq}) for the system density matrix $\rho(t)$ using QuTiP~\cite{johansson13} and then evaluating the Wigner function and flows in terms of the density matrix; the source code can be obtained from Ref.~\onlinecite{friedman16}.
-Complete videos of each simulation can be viewed at Ref.~\onlinecite{youtubeplaylist}.
-While the Wigner function time dependence for the open harmonic oscillator system can be determined analytically~\cite{kim92,paz93}, we nevertheless solve the harmonic oscillator master equation numerically as a check on the validity of our code.
+In Figs.~\ref{fig:figure1}-\ref{fig:figure4}, we show example numerical solutions to the Wigner function $W$ and associated current vector field ${\mathbf{J}}$ for the undriven, open harmonic and driven Duffing oscillator systems.
+This involves first solving the Lindblad master equation~(\ref{mastereq}) for the system density matrix $\rho(t)$ using QuTiP~\cite{johansson13} and then evaluating the Wigner function and current in terms of the density matrix; the source code can be obtained from Ref.~\cite{braaschfriedman19}.
+Although the Wigner function time dependence for the open harmonic oscillator system can be determined analytically~\cite{kim92,paz93}, we nevertheless solve the harmonic oscillator master equation numerically as a check on the validity of our code.

-In the following Wigner function plots, regions color-coded blue correspond to positive Wigner function value, red regions correspond to negative Wigner function value, while the local color density gives a measure of the Wigner function magnitude.